neurallayer/Photon.jl/docs/src/index.md

 2) 2D ad 3D convolutional layers
 3) Different type of Pooling layers
 4) Recurrent layers (RNN, LSTM, GRU)
-5) Dropout layers
+5) Dropout and Batch Normalization layers
 6) Several types of container layers like Sequential and Residual

-Some examples how to create the different type of models:
+Some examples how to create the different type of network architectures:

 ```julia
 mymodel = Sequential(